 VERY COLD WEATHER

-What type of padding is used to provide warmth?
+What type of padding is used to give my jacket warmth?

-Recognised for their high thermal insulation, the down and feathers also provide an excellent weight/warmth/compression ratio.
-However, the warmth comes from the combination of the weight of the down/feathers and the fill power of the jacket.
-Indeed, together, they provide you with warmth and insulate you from the cold.
-(Padding 50% down and 50% feathers in the body, 100 g/m² recycled wadding at the bottom of jacket and arms, 60 g/m² at the collar).
+Recognised for their high thermal insulation, down and feather also provide an excellent weight/warmth/compression ratio.
+However, remember that the warmth provided comes from the combination of the weighting of down/feathers and the filling power of the jacket.
+Together, they provide you with warmth and insulate you from the cold.
+(Padding 50% down and 50% feathers in the body, recycled wadding 100 g/m² at the bottom of jacket and arms, 60 g/m² on the collar).

 What is a membrane and what's it for?

-The membrane is a very fine component applied to the inner surface of the outer jacket fabric.
+The membrane is an extremely thin component applied to the inner surface of the jacket’s outer fabric.
 This hydrophilic component prevents water from seeping in while wicking away the perspiration produced by the body.
-The membrane is unbeatable when it comes to staying warm and dry.
+The membrane is essential when it comes to staying warm and dry.

-How is the waterproof rating of the jacket measured?
+How is the water resistance of a jacket measured?

-The resistance of a fabric to water pressure is expressed in terms of the height in mm of a water column that can be supported by the fabric (test based on the ISO 811 standard).
-The higher the pressure, the more the fabric is waterproof.
-A component with a waterproof rating of 8000 mm can therefore withstand the pressure exerted by a 8000 mm column of water.
+The resistance of a fabric is measured by the height of a water column in mm that can be supported by the fabric (test based on the ISO 811 standard).
+The higher the pressure, the more waterproof the fabric.
+A fabric with a waterproof rating of 8,000 mm is therefore resistant to the pressure exerted by a 8,000 mm column of water.

 Which parts of the jacket protect me from bad weather?

-Bear in mind that the water repellent feature can be reactivated.
-To do this, you can use a waterproof spray (sold in our stores): spray the product evenly over the entire garment and allow to dry for 10 to 12 hours.
+Remember that water-repellency can be restored.
+To do this, you can use a waterproofing spray (sold in our stores): spray the product evenly over the entire garment, then allow to dry for 10 to 12 hours).

 What is a "breathable" jacket?

 This garment wicks away the water vapour produced by your body when exercising.
-To find out if a fabric is breathable, we measure its total evaporative resistance RET (test based on the ISO 11092 standard).
+To see if a fabric is breathable, its resistance to evaporative heat (RET) is measured in a standardised ISO 11092 test.
 The lower the RET, the more breathable the fabric.
-The 500 jacket has an RET of 11.
-However, it is the technical solutions (zips, vents, mesh) that Wedze uses that limit condensation inside the garment and maximise breathability.
+The 500 jacket has a RET of 11.
+However, it’s the technical solutions (zips, vents, mesh) that Wedze uses, which reduce the condensation inside the garment and maximise breathability.

-What is the fit of the 500 jacket?
+What is the cut of the 500 jacket?

 Slim fit.
-The sides of the jacket hang down straight and remain parallel without conforming to the shape of your bust.
-The interior volume means this jacket can be worn in combination with a first and second technical layer.
+The jacket has sides that fall straight and remain parallel without trying to follow the shape of your chest.
+The inner volume lets you wear this jacket with a first and second technical layer.

 How to dress to stay warm on the slopes?

-To make sure you stay warm and dry, we recommend using the 3-technical-layers rule: - Layer 1 or a second skin, to stay dry. - Layer 2 or an insulating layer, to keep the heat in. - Layer 3 or a protective layer, to protect against bad weather.
+To keep warm and dry, just apply the 3 technical layers rule: - Layer 1 or a second skin, to stay dry. - Layer 2 or an insulating layer, to keep in the heat. - Layer 3 or a protective layer, to protect against bad weather.

-The snow skirt (which is automatic), as well as the adjustable cuffs, prevent the entry of snow and air during practice and especially in case of a fall.
+The snow skirt (which is automatic), as well as the adjustable cuffs, prevent the entry of snow and draughts during practice and especially in case of a fall.

 How to wash my jacket?

-* Wash the jacket inside-out * Machine wash at 30°C, delicate cycke with little detergent and no fabric softener. * Put 2 clean, ideally white, tennis balls in the drum of the washing machine. * Perform a second or third rinse cycle to make sure that any washing product that remains from the previous wash has been eliminated.
+* Wash the jacket inside-out * Machine wash at 30°, delicate programme with little detergent and without fabric softener. * Put 2 clean, ideally white, tennis balls in the drum of the washing machine. * Perform a second or third rinse cycle to make sure that any washing product that remains from the previous wash has been eliminated.

-Dry in a tumble dryer (strongly recommended) * Use a gentle or delicate cycle. * Warning, make sure you select a gentle spin cycle. * Dry thoroughly over several long cycles. * Between 2 cycles, shake the down to break up the clumps of feathers which form during washing.
-If you do not have a tumble dryer, the process is longer. (drying can take 1 to 2 weeks in a dry and flat place).
-Pat the jacket (at least 4/5 times) to prevent the feathers from forming clumps
+Dry in a tumble dryer (strongly recommended) * Use a gentle or delicate programme. * Be sure to select a gentle spin cycle. * Dry on several long cycles to dry completely. * Between 2 cycles, shake the down to break up the clumps of feathers which form during washing.
+If you do not have a tumble dryer, the process is longer. (drying can take 1 to 2 weeks on a dry and flat place).
+Make sure you pat the jacket to avoid feather balls (at least 4-5 times)

 Where do the feathers come from?